 About Philosophy in Action Radio

-On Sunday’s Philosophy in Action Radio, I answered questions on being someone’s extramarital affair, epistemic effects of government controls, the boundaries of art, and more with Greg Perkins.
+On Sunday’s episode of Philosophy in Action Radio, Greg Perkins and I answered questions on needs versus wants, medical care for the poor, and more.
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Listen or Download: